Airlines Five Star: A web scraping project from Skytrax

 Introduction

-From the R shiny project I did, I found out that most of the Internet users did not enjoy their experiences with major U.S. airlines, and the top three reasons for negative reviews are bad customer service, delay, and cancellations.
-Therefore I wanted to learn how can the U.S. improve, so I started this project, Skytrax is a United Kingdom-based consultancy which runs an airline and airport review and ranking site.
-The 5-Star Airline rating is a unique mark of Quality Achievement, with a select group of just 10 airlines Certified in this category.
-I want to see what did those 10 airlines do better to deserve a spot in the list.
+Most people today don't enjoy their flights.
+The top three reasons for negative reviews are bad customer service, delay, and cancellations.
+I wanted to learn how the experience may be improved and so embarked on this data science project centering on Skytrax.
+Skytrax is a UK-based consultancy that runs an airline and airport review and ranking site.
+The 5-Star Airline rating is a unique mark of quality achievement, and only 10 airlines are certified in this category.
+I set out to find what did those 10 airlines do better to deserve a spot in the list.
 The link for the code is on https://github.com/freddy90503/SkyTrax_Scraping

 The Data

 The data I am scraping from the web are individual reviews that only verified consumers left.
 A full review includes title, name, country, review date, comments, type of traveler, seat type, route, date flown, overall score, seat comfort score, cabin staff service score, food & beverage score, inflight entertainment score, ground service score, value of money score, and whether or not the person recommends the airline.
-But not all consumers answered all questions.
-Some of them might only answer a few, for which I will process after I get the data.
+Not all consumers answered all questions.

 Data scraping with Scrapy